 In many cases since 2006, it has been argued by aggressive DUI defense lawyers that “Heidi’s Law” is an ex post facto law and should be declared unconstitutional.
 In other words, they are requesting the court to dismiss OWI charges because of a constitutional violation.
 These cases argued that a present offense of drunk driving should not be able to be enhanced to a felony unless the prior convictions were not within 10 years of the current charge or at least after Heidi’s Law was passed.
 Despite the best efforts of some of Michigan’s most respected and passionate defense lawyers, Michigan Appellate Courts have disagreed and found that there is not a constitutional violation.
 The appellate rulings have affirmed various circuit and district court rulings that the person’s old, prior convictions can be used to enhance current charges.
 So, “Heidi’s Law” has not been found to be unconstitutional.

-The fine lines and interpretations of law that are necessary to protect a person charged with a crime enforce the need for that person to have a lawyer by his, or her, side every step of the way through the criminal process.
-Although representation of a client in an driving under the influence case can be difficult and complex, it is the defense lawyers job to keep fighting no matter what the odds or the challenges.
+The fine lines and interpretations of the law that are necessary to protect a person charged with a crime enforce the need for that person to have a lawyer by his, or her, side every step of the way through the criminal process.
+Although the representation of a client in a driving under the influence case can be difficult and complex, it is the defense lawyer’s job to keep fighting no matter what the odds or the challenges.
 A great criminal defense attorney should be affordable and willing to work tirelessly to defend their client.
-Felony DUI charges are prosecuted in every jurisdiction in Michigan but counties that are notorious for aggressively prosecuting these offenses include Oakland County, Macomb County, Wayne County, Washtenaw County and Livingston County.
+Felony DUI charges are prosecuted in every jurisdiction in Michigan but counties that are notorious for aggressively prosecuting these offenses include Oakland County, Macomb County, Wayne County, Washtenaw County, and Livingston County.